 Nailing a skill with a short story is quicker and easier than struggling with the same problem throughout longer projects.

-13 – Write your MC in a different world/setting
+13. Write your main character in a different world/setting

 What would your contemporary character do if flung into a science fiction scenario?
 What would their profession be in a different era of time?
 What if their socioeconomic status was completely reversed?

-This is a good exercise for understanding your character at a more complex level.
-If you’re struggling to connect with your MC, definitely try out this exercise.
+This is one of the best creative writing exercises for understanding your character at a more complex level.
+If you’re struggling to connect with your main character, definitely try out this exercise.

 Anytime you feel stuck on a story, it’s great to do a little free-write session changing something up, like in exercises 3, 4, and 11.
 Sometimes you just need a perspective switch to knock the story loose.